airbnb/chronon/docs/Online Offline Consistency.md

 ### Design

-We log inference queries, the zipline's responses along with their timestamps.
+We log inference queries, the chronon's responses along with their timestamps.

 ```sql
 CREATE TABLE IF NOT EXISTS <namespace>.query_logs (